What you need to know

 Enter Randle P. McMurphy, a gambler and provocateur whose defiance unsettles the ward — and sparks something long dormant in Bromden and his fellow patients.
 Under the iron rule of Nurse Ratched, they have been stripped of their humanity.
 Now, McMurphy’s rebellion reminds the patients of their voices — and what it means to be free.

-Based on Ken Kesey’s countercultural masterpiece, Clint Dyer directs a bold new staging of One Flew Over the Cuckoo’s Nest that reignites the spirit of the original novel, starring Aaron Pierre and Giles Terera.
+Based on Ken Kesey’s countercultural masterpiece, Clint Dyer directs a bold new staging of One Flew Over the Cuckoo’s Nest that reignites the spirit of the original novel, starring Michelle Gomez, Aaron Pierre and Giles Terera.
 A searing exploration of colonialism and the social structures built to silence dissent, this production invites audiences to experience the story in a powerful new light.

 Bird & Bird is the proud Production Sponsor of One Flew Over the Cuckoo’s Nest

-Production supported by The Huo Family Foundation and The Public Fund
+Production supported by the Huo Family Foundation and The Public Fund

 Info & Discounts